landrok/yousign-api/docs/index.md

 Let's create your first signature procedure in basic mode.

 All API calls are made behind the scene.
-Before calling the API, data is validated.
+Before calling the API, given parameters are validated.

 ```php
 use Yousign\YousignApi;